-Disability Discrimination Act: Good Practice Guide for Roads (Transport Scotland (2009)), requires that ramps have regular landings and that the steeper the ramp the shorter the distance between landings.
+Roads for All: a Good Practice Guide for Roads (Transport Scotland (2013)), requires that ramps have regular landings and that the steeper the ramp the shorter the distance between landings.
 Where practicable, the distance between landings for different ramp gradients should be as presented in Table 3.8 (table may be interpolated).